 Describe the specific problem(s) the proposed project will address.
 Identify the nature and scope of the problem(s).
 For example, what are the current gaps in client services?
 What are the limitations of the current operational systems?
 Explain how and why current technology systems are insufficient.
 Discuss what client input was obtained to identify the need for the project.
-Show how the target audience (clients, staff, selfrepresented litigants, etc.) has been included in the design phase of the project to ensure the proposed solution will meet their needs.
+Show how the target audience (clients, staff, self-represented litigants, etc.) has been included in the design phase of the project to ensure the proposed solution will meet their needs.

-Finally, indicate if the proposed project is responding LSC's area of interest for 2017: Projects That Respond to LSC's Statewide Website Evaluation.
+Finally, indicate if the proposed project is responding LSC's area of interest for 2018: Projects That Integrate Artificial Intelligence into Service Delivery.